Marcellus Shale Task Force

 Penn State Electronic Field Guide - The Penn State Electronic Field Guide offers insights to landowners on all aspects of the natural gas exploration process, including gas leases, best management practices, invasive plant management, site restoration, and links to additional information.
 The site is also accessible on mobile devices, offering an easy reference to those needing answers while in the field.

-The Pike County Marcellus Shale Task Force will meet on the following dates in 2012:
+The Pike County Marcellus Shale Task Force will meet as needed:

 For information on upcoming meetings of the various MSTF Committees, please contact the Pike County Planning Office at 570-296-3500.

 Please Check With Our Office For Any Agendas Or Notes You Require